team-earth/datagraph-city-mcp-server/README.md

 ## GOSR Framework

+**ALWAYS SPELL AS: Goal-Obstacles-Solutions-Resources (GOSR)**

-GOSR (Goal-Obstacles-Solutions-Resources) is a participatory problem structuring method:
+GOSR is a participatory problem structuring method:

 - **Goal** (singular): The aspirational future picture for a community
 - **Obstacles** (plural): Barriers preventing that future from being realized